 INEE is working together with the Alliance for Child Protection in Humanitarian Action to encourage and support collaboration between the two sectors.
-The work is led by a Technical Focal Point who reports into both networks, with guidance from a multi-agency, cross-sector Advisory Group.
+The work is led by a Technical Focal Point who reports into both networks, with guidance from a multi-agency, cross-sector Reference Group.

 - Closer collaboration between CPHA & EiE Actors at all levels of the Humanitarian Programme Cycle and at every stage in a response.

 - Improved wellbeing of children and youth affected by emergencies, crises and forced displacement.

 - Convene a multi-agency cross-sector Reference Group to oversee the work